CHILDCARE PROCESS FOR BUYING A CHILDCARE CENTRE

 PRODA Funding application for Existing Childcare Operators

-Below is the link for an existing Child Care operator who already is PRODA approved to add their service for CCS funding.
-Please ensure as the Buyer of a Childcare Service you have this completed in advance of settlement so there is no disruption in CCS payments to parents.
+For an existing Child Care operator who already is PRODA approved to add their service for CCS funding, please ensure as the Buyer of a Childcare Service you have this completed in advance of settlement so there is no disruption in CCS payments to parents.

 Any questions need to be directed to the relevant Government department.